JING Blend: The Amazing Benefits

 JING and the Traditions

-In the Taoist tradition of Tonic Herbalism the herbs in our JING blend have been revered for their superior ability to support the cultivation of the body’s foundational energy reserve, aka Jing Essence.
-As we’ve explored above Jing is the first of the Three Treasures that the Taoist system of herbal wisdom endeavours to support.
+In the daoist tradition of Tonic Herbalism the herbs in our JING blend have been revered for their superior ability to support the cultivation of the body’s foundational energy reserve, aka Jing Essence.
+As we’ve explored above Jing is the first of the Three Treasures that the Daoist system of herbal wisdom endeavours to support.
 Each herb in our JING blend carries a specific energetic (Yin/Yang or both) and offers potent medicine to a particular facet of the Kidney system.
 See below for a spot light on each herb present in the blend.

 Botanical Name: Eucommia ulmoides Oliv.